SoftwareAG/c8y-docs/src/documents/guides/reference/rest-implementation.html.md

 * "sub" is user id
 * "nbf" and "exp" is token validity from/to time range in unix time format

-If tenant/username don't match, token is expired or signature is invalid 401 error will be returned.
+If tenant/username don't match or token is expired or signature is invalid then 401 error will be returned.

 ### Application management